vattelum/.github/profile/README.md

 The world is governed by laws, not by ledger entries.

-This industry *cannot* live up to its potential without a way to effect rights and duties in the real world...
+This industry *cannot* live up to its potential without a way to effect laws in the real world...

 ...**Vattelum** serves as the missing bridge.